wbrakowski/AL-Navigator/README.md

 ### Create Variables

-CodeAction for AL0118: Automatic local variable declaration of all standard tables, pages and reports (also objects from workspace files).
+CodeAction for AL0118: Automatic local/global variable declaration of all standard tables, codeunits, pages and reports (also objects from workspace files).

 Use the Quick Fix lamp (Ctrl + .) to automatically add variables.